ra-app/android/ReproducibleBuilds.md

 Alternatively, you can do this step-by-step:

 ```
-user@host:$ adb shell pm path org.bittube.messenger
+user@host:$ adb shell pm path org.raapp.messenger
 ```
 This will output something like:
 ```
-package:/data/app/org.bittube.messenger-aWRzcGlzcG9wZA==/base.apk
+package:/data/app/org.raapp.messengerzcGlzcG9wZA==/base.apk
 ```

 The output will tell you where the Signal APK is located in your device.
-(In this example the path is `/data/app/org.bittube.messenger-aWRzcGlzcG9wZA==/base.apk`)
+(In this example the path is `/data/app/org.raapp.messengerzcGlzcG9wZA==/base.apk`)

 Now using this information, pull the APK from your device to the `reproducible-signal/apk-from-google-play-store` directory you created before:
 ```
 user@host:$ adb pull \
-              /data/app/org.bittube.messenger-aWRzcGlzcG9wZA==/base.apk \
+              /data/app/org.raapp.messengerzcGlzcG9wZA==/base.apk \
               ~/reproducible-signal/apk-from-google-play-store/Signal-3.15.2.apk
 ```